 Hydrogen sulfide is a colorless gas that smells like rotten eggs.
 It is flammable at very high concentrations.

-Hydrogen Sulfide often occurs naturally in some environments (abandoned water wells, gas wells, sulfur springs, swamps, etc.).
+Hydrogen sulfide occurs naturally in some environments (abandoned water wells, gas wells, sulfur springs, swamps, etc.).
 It is also produced by breakdown of organic matter and can be found in industrial plants, animal farms, sewers or sewage treatment plants.

 People usually can smell hydrogen sulfide even at very low concentrations in the air, ranging from 0.0005 to 0.3 parts per million (ppm), but smell is a poor warning sign.
 While initially people can smell H2S, they can become quickly acclimatized to the smell.

 Brief exposures to high concentrations of hydrogen sulfide (greater than 500 ppm) can cause a loss of consciousness.
-In most cases, the person appears to regain consciousness without any other effects.
-However, in some individuals, there may be permanent or long-term effects such as headaches, poor attention span, poor memory, and poor motor function.
+In most cases, the person will likely regain consciousness without any other effects.
+However, in some people, there may be permanent or long-term effects such as headaches, poor attention span, poor memory, and poor motor function.

-If you notice a rotten egg scent near your home and suspect Hydrogen Sulfide call your local municipality.
+If you notice a rotten egg scent and suspect hydrogen sulfide -

 - near your home, call the Spills Action Centre at 416-325-3000 or 1-800-268-6060 (toll-free)